BenoitDeligny/HackhatonForTheWin/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

+With a team of 4 folks, we had 24 hours to create an app on the theme of "travel from your couch" (Covid-style).
+We took a lot of pleasure to create it and we almost won...

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.